min2ha/ukwa-site/content/target/67138/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: ALEX BRUMMER: Philip Hammond is acting as a one-man road-block against Brexit but he ought to be straining every sinew in his body to ensure UK is in best position economically

 Criticises Chancellor Philip Hammond for failing to provide government departments and agencies with the funds they need to prepare for Brexit.